Better Hearing FAQs

 How do I know if I need a hearing aid?

-At the appointment, we will do a hearing test and determine if you have hearing loss.
+At the appointment, we will do a comprehensive hearing test and determine if you have hearing loss.

-The hearing test will show you where your hearing levels are, how much you like the volume increased, what levels are uncomfortable for your ears, and how improvement you will receive from hearing aids.
+The hearing test will provide information showing your hearing level, your desired sound level, what levels are uncomfortable for your ears, and how much improvement you will receive from hearing aids.

 How long will a hearing test take?

 It takes approximately 30 minutes to do a complete audiogram (hearing test).

 The test will consist of tones that everyone is accustomed to, along with speech testing and bone testing.

 Speech testing is comprised of testing comfortable and uncomfortable listening levels for each ear as well as repeating words to determine how well you understand speech.

 Bone testing, which may sound scary, is actually quite simple.
 We will place a small bone oscillator (it looks like a little block), behind your ear.
 The oscillator vibrates and you press the button when you hear it.

 You should also expect to discuss your hearing health history and the results of a hearing test.
 So, when you schedule an appointment for yourself allow 90 minutes in order to not be rushed.